What is Active Release Technique (ART)

 A muscle treated with ART is shortened and a manual tension is applied to the muscle by a therapist’s fingers.
 Then, the patient actively lengthens the muscle while the therapist holds tension on the muscle.
 When a muscle is tight, the technique works by increasing the nervous system’s tolerance to stretch the muscle.

-The difference between ART and other techniques is that during an ART treatment, the patient actively moves the affected structure, muscle, or ligament while the therapist maintains contact on the injured area.
+The difference between ART and other techniques and services is that during an ART treatment, the patient actively moves the affected structure, muscle, or ligament while the therapist maintains contact on the injured area.
 This allows the therapist to feel the structure as it moves under their contact, and to effectively treat those restricted muscles, tendons, or ligaments.
 While ART may look and feel very similar to massage, the big difference is that massage will relax the muscles, while ART will actually help to treat and relieve the pain.

-At Impact Physical Therapy, we want the best for all of our patients.
+At IMPACT Physical Therapy, we want the best for all of our patients.
 Our therapists are fully trained in ART so that you get the best treatment possible, and the fastest results.